 I had transferred from Thika and while there, I had been reporting to work as early as 6.15am.
 So when I checked in at my current station, it took a lot of getting used to since many businesses opened from 8am.
 I couldn’t understand why and when I enquired further, I was told that this was because it was impossible to get clients in, as early as even 7am; well that’s what those who had come before me found and believed in.
 However, given I am not one to settle for the tried and tested, my liberal mind decided to veer off the beaten path and I choose to report earlier than traditionally expected.

-If each of us take a critical look at our lives, both past and present,am sure we can point out something that we failed to do despite having a very strong conviction that it was the right thing to do but because tradition doesn’t not approve of it and we feared upsetting the traditional setup,we let the chance pass.
+If each of us take a critical look at our lives, both past and present, I am sure we can point out something that we failed to do despite having a very strong conviction that it was the right thing to do but because tradition doesn’t not approve of it and we feared upsetting the traditional setup, we let the opportunity pass.
 Many regrets today stem from the same.

-I know there are traditions which are good, and these, we should retain however, outdated ones which have held us captive, need to be dumped and replaced with something more progressive.
-If you know who you are and your area of gifting, don’t let tradition barriers stop you becoming and achieving who and what you were created to be.
+I know there are traditions which are good and these, we should retain however, outdated ones which have held us captive, need to be dumped and replaced with those which are more progressive.
+If you know who you are and your area of gifting, don’t let traditional barriers stop you becoming and achieving who and what you were created to be.
 Its time to break from traditions which confine women, the youth and people with disabilities, to minor roles in the daily affairs of our nation.
 It is time for women and youth to step up to the plate; break free from those traditional barriers and be determined to reach the highest levels of achievement.
 For all of us are capable of doing so.
 To read more posts from Mwangi, click HERE